Germany to decide between coal levy and alternative on July 1

-BERLIN (Reuters) - German Economy Minister Sigmar Gabriel said on Wednesday he was considering an alternative to a proposed levy on coal-fired power plants and would make a final decision on July 1.
+BERLIN (Reuters) - German Economy Minister Sigmar Gabriel said on Wednesday he was considering an alternative to a proposed levy on coal-fired power plants and would decide on July 1.

 Germany is wrestling with how to reduce carbon dioxide (CO2)emissions from the energy sector to stop it from falling short of its ambitious climate targets, while safeguarding jobs and securing its energy supply.

-Gabriel originally proposed putting a levy on CO2 emitted by the oldest and most-polluting power stations above a certain threshold to help reach a target of cutting CO2 emissions from the coal sector by a further 22 million tonnes by 2020.
+Gabriel originally proposed putting penalties on the oldest and most-polluting power stations to help reach a target of cutting CO2 emissions from the coal sector by a further 22 million tonnes by 2020.

-But he has faced a backlash from industry, with unions saying it could put up to 100,000 jobs at risk and lead to the decline of the mining and power generation industries.
+But that met with a backlash from industry, with unions saying it could put up to 100,000 jobs at risk.

-Speaking at an energy industry conference in Berlin, Gabriel said the government will now decide between his original proposal and an alternative to gradually shut down coal-fired power stations and offer more financial support for combined heat and power plants, among with other measures
+Speaking at an energy industry conference in Berlin, Gabriel said the government will now decide between his original proposal and a suggestion from trade union IG BCE to gradually shut down coal-to-power stations.

 “With the two alternative proposals, we can make a political decision.
 I‘m certain that we will manage this on July 1 during the coalition’s consultation meeting,” he said.

-In addition, it proposes tripling support payments for combined heat and power plants -- which offer carbon emissions savings through capturing heat from electricity making for re-use rather than emitting it in the air -- to 1.5 billion euros.

-Other measures include reducing the CO2 emissions from railway operator Deutsche Bahn [DBN.UL] and replacing old home heating systems.

-Shares in RWE -- which produced 60 percent of its electricity from coal-fired plants last year -- were trading up 2 percent by 1415 GMT.
+Shares in RWE -- which produced 60 percent of its electricity from coal-fired plants last year -- rose 2.1 percent to the top of Germany’s DAX.
 Shares in rival E.ON, which relies more on gas and nuclear, were down 0.2 percent.

-While Gabriel said he believed the coal levy would be efficient and cost-effective, he said he understood concerns that it could lead to job losses and a collapse of the mining and generation industry.
+Gabriel said he believed the coal levy would be efficient and cost-effective, but that he also understood concerns that it could lead to job losses and a collapse of the mining and generation industry.

+As an alternative, IG BCE has proposed gradually phasing out old coal-fired power stations and building combined heat and power stations fired with gas.
+Its plan includes taking at least 2.7 gigawatts of brown coal-fired capacity gradually out of the market rather than risking sudden closures, as in Gabriel’s plan.

+It also calls for additional financial support for combined heat and power plants, which offer carbon emissions savings through capturing heat from electricity making for re-use rather than emitting it in the air.

 Gabriel also said it was important to resolve a spat between Bavaria and Berlin over new high-voltage power lines, needed to transport mostly wind power from the north to the south.